Hard Region Aware Network for Remote Sensing Change Detection

-The main contributions of this work are summarized as follows: \begin{enumerate} \item We propose a novel change detection network, AR-CDNet, which can generate both accurate change maps and uncertainty maps by using knowledge review and online uncertainty estimation. \item We introduce an online uncertainty estimation branch to model the pixel-wise uncertainty which is supervised by the difference between predicted change maps and ground truth in the training period.
-The uncertainty-aware features are further aggregated with multi-level temporal difference features to generate final change maps. \item We propose a knowledge review module that includes reverse attention and conflict attention to effectively distill the temporal change knowledge of low-level features into high-level ones.
-Then, the multi-level temporal difference features are jointly explored to comprehensively identify changes. \item We conduct a series of experiments on benchmark datasets to evaluate the effectiveness and superiority of our proposed AR-CDNet.
-Experimental results show that our approach outperforms various state-of-the-art models on two benchmark datasets. \end{enumerate}
+The main contributions of this work are summarized as follows: \begin{enumerate} \item We propose a novel change detection network, HRANet, which incorporates a hard region mining strategy into the change detection task to achieve more accurate change results. \item We introduce an online hard region estimation branch that generates pixel-wise hard region maps related to both changed and unchanged areas, supervised by the errors between predicted change maps and ground truth during training.
+The hard region features are subsequently integrated with multi-level temporal difference features to guide the attention of model towards difficult changes. \item We present a cross-layer knowledge review module that employs reverse attention and conflict attention to effectively distill temporal change knowledge from low-level features into high-level ones.
+This allows for a comprehensive exploration of multi-level temporal difference features to identify changes more effectively. \item We conduct a series of experiments on benchmark datasets to evaluate the effectiveness and superiority of our proposed HRANet.
+The experimental results demonstrate that our approach outperforms various state-of-the-art models across two benchmark datasets. \end{enumerate}

 This paper is organized as follows.
 Section~\ref{sec:sec2} provides a brief review of related work in change detection.
-Section~\ref{sec:sec3} presents the proposed method, including the network architecture, online uncertainty estimation branch, and knowledge review module.
-In Section~\ref{sec:sec4}, extensive experiments are conducted on two benchmark datasets to evaluate the performance of the proposed AR-CDNet, with detailed discussions and model analyses.
+Section~\ref{sec:sec3} presents the proposed method, including the network architecture, online hard region estimation branch, and cross-layer knowledge review module.
+In Section~\ref{sec:sec4}, extensive experiments are conducted on two benchmark datasets to evaluate the performance of the proposed HRANet, with detailed discussions and model analyses.
 Finally, Section~\ref{sec:sec5} concludes this paper.